 Software millionaire Ron Unz, the proposition’s author, pronounced it “ironclad constitutional.”
 Instead of taking bilingual education classes, language minority children will be placed in an intensive one-year course under Unz’s proposition.

 One California educator said he wasn’t going to count on any legal injunctions or challenges.
-Instead, elementary school principal Michael Jones said he will apply to have his campus become a publicly funded charter school so his teachers could continue to using a dual- language bilingual education
+Instead, elementary school principal Michael Jones said he will apply to have his campus become a publicly funded charter school so his teachers could continue to using a dual- language bilingual education program.

 “My staff is depressed and demoralized and it’s a sad day,” said Jones, whose Alianza Elementary School is located 11/2 miles south of San Francisco on the Pacific Coast.